| GENERAL INFO (Jump to Diary)|

 I pass the large Semois River on one of the beautiful country roads.
 A bit after, I'm stopped by a police woman.
 She claims she only speak French, and for the fun of it, I do ask if she should speak Swedish, Norwegian, Russian, Spanish, Italian, English, German or Danish - in these languishes.
 She have no humour.

 Then a lot of police vehicles star to pass.
 At first; it guess it must be the Belgium president.
-More flashing blue lights, and I think Thump.
+More flashing blue lights, and I think it could be Thump.
 The the bicycles start to pass, and it turns out to be the Circut Ardennes.
 I follow them to Bouillon, which is a pretty town.
 Here are numerous restaurants and alike, and I do a few of the streets and walk along the big Semois River.

 Way up on the mountain top, the massive Château de Bouillon overlooks the town and river, and I walk towards it.
 It have been made over 100s of years, and is quite intact.
 Many of the rooms have still some interior or remedies, which make it so more interesting.
 Unfortunately, all explanations are in French - and only French.